Why You Should Use Aluminum-Free Baking Powder

 Even though no definitive correlation has been found regarding health problems arising from using regular baking powder and cooking with non-anondized aluminum pots and pans, I use it for the taste.

 If you’ve ever experienced a bitter, “tinny” flavor when biting into a muffin, that’s because of the baking powder used—and often the overuse of it.

-The most popular brand is Rumford, named after Count Rumford, although there are likely others.
-(If anyone knows one that’s sold in small, airtight containers, I’d be interested in knowing about it.
-Leave any info the comments.)
+The most popular brand is Rumford, named after Count Rumford, although there are others.
+(Whole Foods and Trader Joe’s both carry their own brands.)
 Oddly, it’s made by the same company that makes Clabber Girl baking powder.
 Baking powders without aluminum cost just a couple of cents more than standard baking powder, and the flavor of your baked goods will improve substantially.